The USGS Water Science School

 The pictures below are close-ups of the high-water indicators in the top pictures.
 Were you able to spot them?

 The left picture shows a poison ivy vine with the bottom leaves covered in dried mud.
-The line where the mud stops indicated where muddy stormwater was flowing, and, thus, how high Peachtree Creek got.
+The line where the mud stops indicated where muddy stormwater was flowing, and, thus, how high Peachtree Creek got during the storm.
 The right-side picture shows a limb that hangs over Peachtree Creek.
-During a flood the rapidly-moving water carries leaves and straw (along with whole trees!).
-These wet leaves get stuck on limbs that are partially submerged in the stream.
-When the stream recedes the leaves stay stuck on the limbs.
-The top of the leaves and pine straw indicate how high Peachtree Creek was during the last storm.
+During a flood, rapidly-moving water carries leaves, straw, and even whole trees!
+Wet leaves get stuck on limbs that are partially submerged in the stream.
+When the stream recedes the leaves remain on the limbs.
+The top of the leaves and pine straw indicate how high Peachtree Creek was during the storm.